Skip to main content

 How voter rolls are maintained in Michigan

 Michigan’s list of registered voters is maintained on the Qualified Voter File, a database developed by the state of Michigan and maintained by municipal and county clerks and the Bureau of Elections.
 The Qualified Voter File contains the names of all individuals registered to vote in Michigan.
-It also contains the names of individuals with cancelled registrations, who are no longer eligible to vote in Michigan.
-The Qualified Voter File is constantly updated whenever a new voter registers, a voter updates his or her registration information (such as an address), or a voter’s registration is cancelled.
+It also contains the names of individuals with canceled registrations, who are no longer eligible to vote in Michigan.
+The Qualified Voter File is constantly updated whenever a new voter registers, a voter updates his or her registration information (such as an address), or a voter’s registration is canceled.

 • A voter moves away from their voting jurisdiction.